How the Club is run

 The Executive Committee

 The day to day administration of the Club is supervised by the Executive Committee.
-This consists of the Executive Committee Convenor, President, President-Elect or Immediate Past President, Honorary Secretary, Honorary Treasurer, Accommodation Convenor, Publications Convenor, and one Section representative.
+This consists of the Executive Committee Chair, President, President-Elect , Honorary Secretary, and one committee representative.
+The General Manager attends as an ex-officio.
 In practice only those members who live in the Headquarters region actually attend the monthly meetings held at the Club's National Office.
 The powers and functions of the Executive Committee are restricted and it frequently refers matters back to the Club Committee for discussion and approval.

 The Club has 9 regional sections: Auckland, Central North Island, Wellington, Nelson/Marlborough, Canterbury/Westland, South Canterbury, North Otago, Otago, Southland and two overseas sections: Australia, Overseas (other).